 11. Black Hills Caverns

 Address: 2600 Cavern Rd, Rapid City, SD 57702, United States

 Rating: 4.6 out of 5

 The Black Hills Caverns is a tourist attraction and a great destination to explore in South Dakota.
-Gold seekers discovered it in 1882; however, the Lakota Indians have already located the caverns centuries before.
+Miners during the Gold Rush discovered it in 1882; however, the Lakota Indians have already located the caverns centuries before.

-Today, the Black Hills Caverns is actively explored and visited by tourists, whether local and international, to see the beauty of the underground landscape.
+Today, the Black Hills Caverns are actively explored and visited by tourists, whether local and international, to see the beauty of the underground landscape.

 The cave is formed by the Paha Sapa Limestones, a band of limestones that is approximately formed 340 million years ago on the bottom of the sea.

-These limestones encircle the beautiful central granite of South Dakota’s Black Hills.
+These limestones encircle the beautiful central granite of South Dakota’s the Black Hills.

 Black Hills Caverns have two tours to choose from: the adventure tour and the crystal tour.
 The adventure offers a complete tour of the cave, which takes approximately 1 hour.